jmyers7/book/_sources/chapters/11-optim.md

 ```
 &nbsp;

 Many of the optimization problems we will encounter do not have closed-form solutions, and so we will need to study methods for approximation.
 All those studied in this chapter are versions of an iterative method called _gradient descent_.
 For a warm-up, we will study a simple single-variable version of this method in {numref}`univariate-grad-desc-sec` before proceeding to the full multi-variable version in {numref}`multivariate-grad-desc-sec`.
-Sandwiched between these two sections is {numref}`curvature-der-sec`, where we recall and review the tools from multi-variable calculus that allow the generalization from one variable to many.
+Sandwiched between these two sections is {numref}`curvature-der-sec`, where we review the tools from elementary differential geometry that allow the generalization from one variable to many.
 Then, we finish with {numref}`sgd-sec`, where we study a particular form of gradient descent, called _stochastic gradient descent_, that is specifically tailored for the objective functions encountered in training probabilistic models.
+An [appendix](app-conv-sec) is incuded at the end of the chapter, containing some basic theorems on convex functions and their (rather fussy) proofs.

-The inclusion of gradient-based optimization algorithms and their applications to parameter estimation is what distinguishes this book from a traditional book on mathematical statistics.
+As hinted in the first paragraph, the inclusion of gradient-based optimization algorithms and their applications to parameter estimation is what distinguishes this book from a traditional book on mathematical statistics.
 This material is often included in texts on machine learning, but it is not in any text on statistics (that I know of).
 However, we are just _barely_ scratching the surface of optimization and machine learning.
 If you are new to these fields and want to learn more, I suggest beginning with the fifth chapter of {cite}`GBC2016` for a quick overview.
 After this, you can move on to {cite}`HardtRecht2022`, before tackling the massive, encyclopedic texts {cite}`Murphy2022` and {cite}`Murphy2023`.